- 4.8/5.0 (2 reviews)

 In one notable case, Brad successfully defended a pulmonologist in 2010 who was alleged to have breached the standard of care by failing to give the 46-year-old decedent informed consent, including the risk of death, prior to performing a bronchoscopy with transbronchial biopsy.
 Prior to trial, the defense convinced the court that the plaintiffs must prove not only that the physician failed to inform the patient of risks and alternatives, and the undisclosed risk materialized causing injury, but also that a reasonable patient in the position of decedent would have declined to undergo the procedure had she been properly informed.
 The jury found in favor of the physician on this newly recognized proximate cause standard for informed consent cases, and the decision was affirmed by the Delaware Supreme Court.

 After receiving his Bachelor of Arts degree from the University of South Florida in 1984, Brad obtained his juris doctor from Loyola University School of Law in New Orleans in 1988.
 Prior to joining Marshall Dennehey in 2001, Brad practiced in Florida as a partner with Gunn, Ogden and Sullivan, where he represented one of the largest operators of health care facilities in United States.
 Brad is board certified in Civil Trial Law by The Florida Bar.
 He then practiced in Pennsylvania for several years before coming to Delaware in 2003.
-Brad has been awarded an AV Preeminent rating by Martindale-Hubbell.
+In 2016 he was elected to the membership of the American Board of Trial Advocates (ABOTA), an invitation-only organization comprised of the most highly accomplished trial lawyers and judges in the country.
+Brad has also been awarded an AV Preeminent rating by Martindale-Hubbell.

 •Medical Evidence in Delaware Courts, NBI Seminars, August 2005